mattermost/mattermost-handbook/operations/research-and-development/product/user-interface-text-guidelines.md

 **Titles**

-Titles should use Sentence case.
-Exceptions would be when proper nouns are being used.
+Titles should use sentence case (e.g. **This article is about user interface content**) with the exception of proper nouns (e.g. **This article is about Mattermost**).

-**Button labels, input labels and navigation labels**
+**Button labels, input labels, and navigation labels**

-These labels should use Sentence case.
-Exceptions would be when proper nouns are being used.
+These labels should use sentence case. (e.g. **This article is about user interface content**) with the exception of proper nouns (e.g. **This article is about Mattermost**).

 ### Punctuation

 **Titles**

-Titles should omit periods unless the headline is more than one sentence.
+Titles shouldn't have periods unless the headline is more than one sentence.

 **Paragraphs**

-Paragraphs should always use proper punctuation.
+Paragraphs should always be properly punctuated.

 **Bullets**

-Bullets should omit periods unless the bullet text is more than one sentence.
+Bullets lists shouldn't have periods unless the bullet text is more than one sentence.

 **Button labels**

-Button labels should always omit periods or punctuation.
+Button labels shouldn't have periods or other punctuation.

 ## Guidelines for UI elements